swayos/swayos.github.io/README.md

 If you want to move one terminal window to workspace four you move your mouse over it and press WIN + SHIFT + 4.
 These are all the shortcuts you have to know.

+SwayOS tries to be a distraction free OS.
+So there is no notification system installed by default altough you can install one any time, you also have to manage software updates manually by opening the app store and check for available updates.

 ## Shortcuts ##

-So to recap the shortucts :

 **WIN + numbers** : switch to workspace with given number / open overview ( long press )
 **WIN + SPACE** : open application launcher
 **WIN + SHIFT + Q** : close focused window
 **WIN + SHIFT + numbers** : move focused window to workspace with given number

-SwayOS tries to be a distraction free OS.
-So there is no notification system installed by default altough you can install one any time, you also have to manage software updates manually by opening the app store and check for available updates.

 ## Additional shortcuts that make work easier